You're charming: Plot

 As their crew is ecstatic over the arrival of the imported sand, Hank (Anthony Carrigan) and Cristobal (Michael Irby) meet with "Toro" (Guillermo del Toro), who has agreed to send two hitmen to kill Barry (Bill Hader).

 District Attorney Buckner (Charles Parnell) informs Gene (Henry Winkler) and Tom Posorro (Fred Melamed) that Barry is making a deal with the FBI and advises them not to talk.
-Gene tells Tom about the one-man performance he gave to Lon O'Neil (Patrick Fischler), (Note: As depicted in "bestest place on the earth".) causing Tom say that they must stop the article from being published.
+Gene tells Tom about the one-man performance he gave to Lon O'Neil (Patrick Fischler), (Note: As depicted in "bestest place on the earth".) and Tom insists that they must stop the article from being published.
 In prison, Barry has informed the FBI agents about Hank and Cristobal's relationship.
 They intend to honor their deal, informing him that his companion, Sally (Sarah Goldberg), will have to be questioned as she must leave her life behind.
 Lon O'Neil visits prison for comment from Barry, who shouts that Gene should keep silent.
 Lon then visits Jim (Robert Wisdom), telling him he spoke with Gene.

 Sally has started teaching her own acting class and the attendees are aware of her recent scandals.
 Fuches (Stephen Root) is discreetly told by Hank of the upcoming hit.
 Batir (JB Blanc) surprises Hank in the compound and offers him an ultimatum: kill the crew or be killed by Chechen reinforcements.
 Meanwhile, Gene and Tom break into Lon's house, and meet Lon's wife, who directs them to Jim.
 Jim rebukes Gene for talking and says that he spoke to Lon in his garage.
 Lon arrives home, with no evidence of anything, now speaking only in German due to Jim's psychological torture.

 While hearing monologues, Sally is taken aback by a performer, Kristen (Ellyn Jameson), who arrived unprepared.
 She humiliates her in front of the class as Gene once did to her (Note: As depicted in "Chapter One: Make Your Mark".) and Kristen confidently recites the "I am big!
 It's the pictures that got small" line from Sunset Boulevard.
 Sally excuses her method as one of Gene's, but the entire class leaves except for Kristen, who has booked a gig and wants Sally's help.
 Back in prison, Barry calls Hank and claims that Gene has information on the Chechens.
 Hank confronts Barry on his lies, stating he knows that he talked to the FBI.

 Inspired by Rain Man, Fuches decides to warn the officers about the hit on Barry, but isn't taken seriously.
 Barry has been escorted to meet WITSEC Agent James Curtis (Dan Bakkedahl) and identifies a nervous official to the agents as a hitman.
 The hitman, Nestor (Fred Armisen), blows off his own finger with his faulty gadget gun pen.
 His brother Chuy, hiding in the ceiling, kills everyone but Barry, who retrieves a gun, kills Chuy, and sneaks away, while the prison is placed on lockdown.
 Warden Reynolds (Richard Riehle) and two guards arrive at the massacre with Barry nowhere to be found.